sokolovdp/forum_api/README.md

-# Forum API - demo implementation of the Async Rest API.
+# Forum API - demo implementation of the async Rest API.

 ## Used packages:
 - Python 3.7.4